 Quarterly face-to-face visits.

-At a minimum, all initial and annual plan of care meetings and one additional visit must be delivered face-to-face in the beneficiary’s home during each plan of care year.
-If a beneficiary participates in day service and/or employment service, the SC should observe the beneficiary in the environment during one of the quarterly face-to-face visits.
+At a minimum, all initial and annual POC meetings and one additional visit must be delivered face-to-face in the beneficiary’s home during each POC year.
+If a beneficiary participates in day service and/or employment service, the SC should observe the beneficiary in the environment during at least one of the quarterly face-to-face visits.
 The two additional required face-to-face visits may be delivered virtually if agreed upon by the beneficiary and/or legal guardian and all of the requirements necessary for virtual visits are met.

 Support Coordination activities include, but are not limited to, the following:

-Convening and facilitating the person-centered planning team meetings, that are run by the beneficiary and consists of whomever the beneficiary chooses to invite, but could include: the beneficiary, beneficiary’s family, direct service providers, medical and social work professionals, as necessary, and advocates, who assist in determining the appropriate supports and strategies needed in order to meet the beneficiary’s needs and preferences;
+Convening and facilitating the person-centered planning team meetings that the beneficiary runs, which include whomever the beneficiary chooses to invite.
+Examples include: the beneficiary, beneficiary’s family, direct service providers, medical and social work professionals, as necessary, and advocates, who assist in determining the appropriate supports and strategies needed in order to meet the beneficiary’s needs and preferences;

-Offering Freedom of Choice of providers that include non-disability specific settings;
+Offering FOC of providers that include non-disability specific settings;

 Ongoing coordination and monitoring of supports and services included in the beneficiary’s approved POC;